Kaishiyoku/laravel-yaml-translation/README.md

 The last release with Laravel <= 5.3.\* support is **5.0.1**

+**Please note:** As with version 5.5.1 this package is using Symfony Yaml Parser v3.\* and therefore the YAML format has been changed a bit - you now have to escape lines with quotes (either double or single ones) when there are special keys present like a colon, otherwise you'll get an error like this: `A colon cannot be used in an unquoted mapping value at line [...]`.
+I have slightly changed the example below to demonstrate the changes.

 ## Installing
 Add ```"kaishiyoku/yaml-translation": "5.*"``` to your **composer.json**
 by running ```php composer.phar require kaishiyoku/yaml-translation```